scholz-lab/GlowTracker/README.md

 1. Create and activate a python environment using **venv** or **Conda**.
     - Using **venv**

         GlowTracker requires python version of at least 3.10.
-If you do not have one, please download so from [[Python]](https://www.python.org/downloads/).
+If you do not have one, please download from [[Python]](https://www.python.org/downloads/).
         1. Create the environment
             ```bash
             python -m venv glowtracker